Monstro33/FirstAide/frontend/src/markdown/Unconcious/UnconciousChild/CprChild.md

 - Find your radial artery by drawing a line with your finger from below your thumb to your wrist.
 Then feel for the spot between the wrist bone and tendon for a slight pumping motion.

 - Place the flat part of your finger on your wrist or neck to get the most accurate reading.
-Avoid using your fingertips or your thumb
+Avoid using your fingertips or your thumb.

 # STEP 2: DETERMINE IF CPR IS NECESASARY